tremblaythibaultl/ot-pq-oprf/README.md

 ```
 Depending on your Docker installation, you may have to prepend the `docker` commands with `sudo`.

-This will fetch and build [libOTe](https://github.com/osu-crypto/libOTe) with the appropriate options.
+This will fetch and build [libOTe](https://github.com/osu-crypto/libOTe) with the appropriate build options.
 Once the image is done building, you can run a container with this image by running
 ```bash
 $ docker run -it oprf
 ```
-This will spawn a container and a `bash` instance.
+This will launch a container and a `bash` instance.
 From there, you can execute
 ```bash
 ./oprf
 ```